neilmcg3000/wordpress-goodreads-bookshelf/readme.txt

 == Installation ==

+1. Create Folder wordpress-goodreads-bookshelf within `wp-content/plugins/
-1. Upload the files to `wp-content/plugins/bookshelf`
+2. Upload the files to `wp-content/plugins/wordpress-goodreads-bookshelf`
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Bookshelf options page located in _Settings � Bookshelf_ and enter your [Goodreads](http://goodreads.com) user data
+4. Go to the Bookshelf options page located in _Settings � Bookshelf_ and enter your [Goodreads](http://goodreads.com) user data
-1. Place `<?php if(function_exists('bookshelf')) { bookshelf(); } ?>` in your templates
+5. Place `<?php if(function_exists('bookshelf')) { bookshelf(); } ?>` in your templates
-1. If your going to put Bookshelf in a widget you will need to [install an execPHP plugin](http://wordpress.org/extend/plugins/php-code-widget/)
+6. If your going to put Bookshelf in a widget you will need to [install an execPHP plugin](http://wordpress.org/extend/plugins/php-code-widget/)

 Enjoy! :)